ibm-cloud-docs/appid/manageidp.md

 3. Click the **+** symbol in the **Add web redirect URIs** box.

+    Be sure to only register URIs of applications that you trust.
+    {: important}

 4. Repeat steps one through three until all possible URIs are added to your list.

 Not sure where your redirect URI comes from?
 Watch the following short video to see where to get it and how to add it to your list.